kubernetes/enhancements/keps/sig-cluster-lifecycle/0035-20190128-addons-via-operators.md

 We propose to use operators for managing cluster addons.
-Each addon will have its own CRD, and users will be able to perform limited tailoring of the addon (install/don’t install, choose version, primary feature selection) by modifying the CR.
+Each addon will have its own CRD, and users will be able to perform limited tailoring of the addon (install/don’t install, choose version, primary feature selection) by modifying the instance of the CRD.
 The operator encodes any special logic (e.g. dependencies) needed to install the addon.

 By creating a CRD per addon, we are able make use of the kubernetes API